Webhook integrations

 |---|---|---|

-id | string | The ID of the deal |
+id | string | The deal id |

 url | string | Direct link to the deal in Estii |